makrai/notes/yang2109-eliminate-lang-in-multiling.md

     supervised data: cross-lingual synonyms and antonyms
 * Libovickỳ+ (2019) propose that the language-specific information of mBERT is the centroid of each language space (the mean of embeddings)
-* Zhao+ (2021) propose several training techniques to obtain language-agnostic representations, including segmenting orthographic tokens in training data and aligning monolingual spaces by training
+* Zhao+ (2021) propose several training techniques to obtain lang-agnostic reprs
+  * segmenting orthographic tokens in training data and aligning monolingual spaces by training
 * principal components of the semantic space for sentence embeddings include
   * Arora+ (2017) and Yang+ (2019b)
-    * principal component removal is investigated for monolingual models and the evaluation is only conducted on semantic similarity benchmarks.
-In
+    * principal component removal is investigated for monolingual models
+    * evaluation is only conducted on semantic similarity benchmarks
   * Mu and Viswanath (2018) explore removing top components from English
-    * unclear prior to our work what purpose is served by removing principal components within multilingual and cross-lingual settings.
-We demonstrate these principal components represent language information for weak-alignment multilingual models
+    * unclear prior to our work what purpose is served by removing principal components within multilingual and cross-lingual settings